 3. Red Squirrels Forget Where they’ve Buried their Food

 Caching food is incredibly important to squirrels as they store food when it is plentiful so that they have enough for the winter when it is scarce.
 However, one of the most fascinating things about red squirrels is that they sometimes forget where they have buried it.
-This often results in the buried nuts growing and creating new trees – meaning that squirrels aren’t called “natures planters” for nothing!
+This often results in the buried nuts growing and creating new trees – meaning that squirrels aren’t called “nature’s planters” for nothing!

 4. Males Detect Females by their Odor

 Red squirrels are shy and solitary animals and tend to live within their own ranges.
-However, this changes during breeding season as the males manage to detect the females by their smell.
-Female red squirrels which are ready to mate produce an odour which the males are able to detect.
+However, this changes during the breeding season as the males manage to detect the females by their smell.
+Female red squirrels which are ready to mate produce an odor that the males are able to detect.
 There is no courtship ritual between red squirrels but the male typically chases the female for around an hour before they mate.
 It’s not unusual for several males to chase the female before the larger and more dominant male successfully mates with her.

 5. Baby Squirrels are Known as Kittens